Clemapfel/jluna/docs/manual.md

 It segfaults without an error.

-This is, because the Julia C-API is seemingly hardcoded to prevent any call of C-API functions from anywhere but master scope (the scope of the thread, `main` is executed in).
+This is, because the Julia C-API is seemingly hardcoded to prevent any call of C-API functions from anywhere but master scope (the scope of the thread `main` is executed in).
+It is assumed that this is done so the garbage collector can safely keep track of allocations.

 For obvious reasons, this makes things quite difficult, because, **we cannot access the Julia state from within a C++-side thread**.
 This has nothing to do with jluna, it is how the C-API was designed.

-Given this, we can immediately throw out using any of the C++ `std::thread`-related multi-threading support, as well as libraries like libuv.
-It is important to keep this in mind, if our application already uses these frameworks, we have to take care to never execute code that interacts with Julia from within a thread.
+Given this, we can immediately throw out using any of the C++ `std::thread`-related multi-threading support, as well as libraries like [libuv](https://github.com/libuv/libuv).
+It is important to keep this in mind, if our application already uses these frameworks, we have to take care to **never execute code that interacts with Julia from within a thread**.
 This includes any of jlunas functionalities, as it is, of course, build entirely on the Julia C-API.

 All is not lost, however: jluna offers its own multi-threading framework, allowing for parallel execution of truly arbitrary C++ code - even if that code interacts with the Julia state.

 ### Initializing the Julia Threadpool

-In Julia, we have to decide the number of threads we want to use *before startup*.
+In Julia, we have to decide the number of threads we want to use **before startup**.
 In the Julia REPL, we would use the `-threads` (or `-t`) argument.
 In jluna, we instead give the desired threads as an argument to `jluna::initialize`:

 ```cpp